 When your headache is particularly severe, you may wonder if you’re dealing with a migraine.
-There are several ways to differentiate a headache from a migraine, but a good place to start is to learn about the symptoms of migraines.
+There are several ways to differentiate a headache from a migraine, but a good place to start is to learn about the symptoms of the latter.
 Below is a list of the 8 most common symptoms of migraines.
-Following this list will be some natural, recommended treatment options for migraines.
+Following this list will be some natural, recommended treatment options.

 The next most common symptom are sensory sensitivities with light sensitivity being the most common.
 Sound and smell sensitivities follow closely as being very common among migraine patients.
 Not only can bright lights, loud noises, and strong smells trigger a migraine attack, but these sensitivities along with the other symptoms of an episode can make for a miserable combination.
 This explains why so many migraineurs seek out a dark, quiet room when undergoing a migraine attack.

 This symptom tends to be surprising for most people.
 In fact, doctors often do not ask about neck pain when they have a patient visiting for a headache.
 When listing migraine symptoms, this one often gets overlooked even though it commonly preludes or occurs during a migraine episode.
 Neck pain relief may actually be linked to migraine relief, which we will explain at the end of the article as we describe how neck pain and migraines are related.

 This migraine symptom is more popular than the others.
 Sometimes it is the pain itself or a combined vertigo episode (common in vestibular migraines) that is causing the nausea.
 The combination can be unbearable.
 Most patients won’t be so nauseated that they actually throw up (see number 8 on our list), but this added issue does not make a migraine any more comfortable.